 If your steering wheel shakes when braking, then it’s an indication that there is a problem with your tire or brake system.

-Asides from self-moving cars, steering isn’t supposed to vibrate, move, shake, or pull on its own.
+Except for self-moving cars, steering isn’t supposed to vibrate, move, shake, or pull independently.

 You must pay attention to your car’s minor warning before it develops into something critical.